madetech/blog/building_better_software_teams/code_reviews_with_pull_requests.md

 ### Readability of code (comments not required...)

 At Made, we feel that if code isn't understandable without comments then this represents a smell.
-While it's common to see this crop up as a suggestion is it really required if your functions and variables are clearly and consistenly named throughout and have obvious and sensible data returned.
+While it's common to see this crop up as a suggestion, is it really required if your functions and variables are clearly and consistenly named throughout and have obvious and sensible data returned.
 Comments _can_ provide value in some cases but they should never be a hard requirement for a code review for us.

 ### Checklists not required?

 While some of the above may look like a checklist it's not.
-We're more trying to present some best practices for code reviews, not rules that you have to follow.
+We're trying more to present some best practices for code reviews, not rules that you have to follow.

 We'll dive deeper into this idea as we expand on the value we derive from having adopted a Pull Request Workflow.
 Some of the things we've covered above can be easily automated to make code reviewing more valuable as a result of this.